BPE, BFIG tango over $3.2bn ALSCON complex – The Sun Nigeria

 Jaja faulted BPE’s claim that BFIG was presented with SPA on more than one ocassion, but failed to make payment.

-“The document contained almost all what BFIG agreed to as bidders at a special technical conference of all parties to the bid in 2004, including BPE and all the bidders” .
+“The document contained almost all what BFIG agreed to as bidders at a special technical conference of all parties to the bid in 2004, including BPE and all other bidders.”

-“In the meeting, it was agreed that whoever emerges winners will be invited by the BPE to negotiate the SPA, after which 15 working days will be allowed for the winner to make payment.

-“Immediately, BFIG received the SPA, it did not waste time to sign it.
-This was in October 2012.
-In the transmittal letter to BPE, BFIG requested from BPE to provide its account coordinates to deposit the $41m initial payment.

 Leave a Reply